BALLYMENA 1914-1918

 To end this bloody war.

-Private Willie Moore, the well known Ballymena footballer who was at the front with his old regiment, the Inniskillings, has been invalided home and is now in an English hospital as the result of frostbite suffered in the trenches.
+Well known Ballymena footballer Willie Moore who was at the front with his old regiment, the Inniskillings, has been invalided home and is now in an English hospital as the result of frostbite suffered in the trenches.
 Whilst in the hospital, the injury to his knee sustained at football is being attended to and he is expected to leave the institution better than ever.

 Ballymena Observer December 24, 1914